denten-books/plain-text/2-surface.md

             peek at what is to come soon.
 ```

-The passages are too contrived to be spontaneous admissions of
+The passages appear too contrived to be spontaneous admissions of
 phenomenological experience.
-Despite the experimental structure, the passages
+Despite their experimental structure, the words
-contain a well-formed rhetorical message advancing key elements of Engelbart's
-research program, which aimed to develop new data structures in combination
+advance key elements of Engelbart's research program, which aimed to develop
-with new ways of displaying them.
-Yet I cannot help but be carried away by the
+new data structures in combination with new ways of displaying them.
+Yet I
-fluency of the prose and by the sheer audacity of the project.
-Here's someone
+cannot help but be carried away by the fluency of the prose and by the sheer
-who has not only glimpsed the future, but has also brought it into being.
-The
+audacity of the project.
+Engelbart's research into intellect augmentation
+creates tools that augment research.
+In an image that evokes Baron Münchhausen
+pulling himself out of a swamp by his own bootstraps, Engelbart describes the
+methodology employed by his lab as "bootstrapping."
+Bootstrapping for
+Engelbart involves the recursive strategy of "developing tools and techniques"
+to develop better tools and techniques.
+The "tangible product" of such an
+activity is "a constantly improving augmentation system for use in developing
+and studying augmentation systems."
+It is an appealing vision, but only as
+long as it remains recursive.
+The lab benefits from creating *its own* tools
+and methods.
+Yet Engelbart also believes that tools and methods emanating from
+his research have a more universal appeal.
+He hopes that his system "can be
+transferred---as a whole or by pieces of concept, principle and technique---to
+help others develop augmentation systems for many other disciplines and
+activities."
+Undoubtedly, Engelbart's ideas about intellect augmentation have
+had a broad impact on knowledge work across disciplines.
+Yet in transferring
+the elements of his designs, Engelbart's vision also loses the property of
+self determination.
+It no longer involves a community pulling itself out of a
+swamp by its bootstrap.
+Rather it is augmentation enforced from without,
+adhering to values and principles no longer comprehensible to the thing being
+augmented.

-contemporary author can drag and drop passages around with more facility, but
+The contemporary author can drag and drop passages around with more facility,
-he has not himself structured his cognitive environment.
-In Engelbart's terms,
+but he has not himself structured his cognitive environment.
+In Engelbart's
-someone else has augmented the author's intellect, in ways that may or may not
+terms, someone else has augmented the author's intellect, in ways that may or
-fit the individual psyche.
-That feeling of effortless textuality cannot
+may not fit the individual psyche.
+That feeling of effortless textuality
-therefore be taken at face value, by the unreliable phenomenological accounts
+cannot therefore be taken at face value, by the unreliable phenomenological
-alone.
-To bring his system into being, Engelbart convened what he called a
+accounts alone.
+To bring his system into being, Engelbart convened what he
-"bootstrap community," which through recursive self-improvement could lift
+called a "bootstrap community," which through recursive self-improvement could
-itself up towards a smarter, more efficient, and as the report's lexicon
+lift itself up towards a smarter, more efficient, and as the report's lexicon
 betrays, a more human way of working.
 To accomplish this, the group crafted
 novel instruments for input and output.
 They wrote new programming languages,
 compilers to interpret them, and debuggers to troubleshoot.
 They invented word